robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-2-mentor-materials.md

 #### Focused development area

 - Teacher, with the support of a colleague, decides on the knowledge and skills to cover or introduce in a lesson and ensures they are manageable for pupils.
-- Teacher, with the support of a colleague, plans to ensure knowledge and skills build in order to ensure the content is manageable and deepens pupils' understanding over time.
+- Teacher, with the support of a colleague, plans to ensure knowledge and skills build in order to ensure the content is manageable and deepens pupils’ understanding over time.
 - Teacher breaks down key knowledge and skills needed for a task into steps to make learning manageable.

 ### Development area 3: Exit tasks